Free Agents | Federal News Network

 SEATTLE (3) — Dee Gordon, 2b; Kendall Graveman, rhp; Yoshihisa Hirano, rhp.

-TEXAS (7) — Jesse Chavez, rhp; Shin-Soo Choo, of-dh; Derek Dietrich, inf; Jeff Mathis, c; Juan Nicasio, rhp; Andrew Romine, inf; Edinson Vólquez, rhp.
+TEXAS (8) — Jesse Chavez, rhp; Shin-Soo Choo, of-dh; Derek Dietrich, inf; Corey Kluber, rhp; Jeff Mathis, c; Juan Nicasio, rhp; Andrew Romine, inf; Edinson Vólquez, rhp.

-TORONTO (7) — Anthony Bass, rhp; Ken Giles, rhp; Joe Panik, 2b; Robbie Ray, lhp; Matt Shoemaker, rhp; Jonathan Villar, ss-2b; Taijuan Walker, rhp.
+TORONTO (8) — Chase Anderson, rhp; Anthony Bass, rhp; Ken Giles, rhp; Joe Panik, 2b; Robbie Ray, lhp; Matt Shoemaker, rhp; Jonathan Villar, ss-2b; Taijuan Walker, rhp.

 ARIZONA (4) — Jon Jay; of; Mike Leake, rhp; Héctor Rondón, rhp; Yasmany Tomás, of-3b.